 CHICAGO and MALMÖ, Sweden–July 29, 2021—Inriver, the solution that empowers organizations to deliver revenue-driving product information management (PIM) across every customer touchpoint, today has been named a leader in the IDC MarketScape: Worldwide Product Information Management Applications for Commerce 2021 Vendor Assessment (Doc #US47482521, June 2021).
 This is the second year IDC MarketScape named inriver as a Leader and reflects the solution’s ease of use, digital shelf analytics capabilities, and flexibility that is core to the product as its strengths.

-The IDC MarketScape identifies capabilities and strategies of PIM solutions.
+The IDC MarketScape identifies the capabilities and strategies of PIM solutions.

 “Inriver’s maintained its position among the leaders because of its ability to help merchants face the evolving challenges of commerce today, including channel explosion, lofty customer expectations, and fierce competition,” said Jordan Jewell, research director, digital commerce, IDC.
 “In this environment, a scalable and flexible PIM solution is increasingly essential for merchants to deliver exceptional commerce experiences and grow their online businesses.”